Nick Brossette: DC Defenders

 Brossette was signed by the DC Defenders of the XFL during mini-camp in December 2019.
 He rushed for 75 yards and his first XFL touchdown against the Los Angeles Wildcats on February 23, 2020.
 He finished the season with 87 rushing yards.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He had his contract terminated when the league suspended operations on April 10.

+Post-playing career

+Brossette was the Director of Alumni relations at LSU from 2022 to 2024.